Student Wellbeing Services

 If you think you might need to apply for help from the Fund, don’t wait until you have run out of money – make an appointment to see an adviser or ask for an application form – see How to Apply.

 The Fund cannot be used to help you to pay tuition fees.

 Who can apply?

 You must meet certain residence requirements to qualify for help from the Fund.
 The application form will give you more information about the residence requirement.

 All UK undergraduate students who are accessing their maximum student funding entitlement from the Government are eligible to apply.
 If you are studying part-time you must be on a course which is at least half of an equivalent full-time course.
-Overseas students cannot apply to the Access to Learning Fund.
+Overseas students cannot apply to the Lancaster Opportunity and Access Fund.

 The Fund is there to help any eligible student who has a particular financial need, but we cannot meet every application we receive and we cannot always meet all of the costs that you might apply for.
-The Government asks us to give priority to the following groups of students when deciding how to allocate the funding, however even if you are not in one of the priority groups you can still apply
+Priority is given to the following groups of students when deciding how to allocate the funding, however even if you are not in one of the priority groups you can still apply

 - Students in their final year

 You are required to submit applicable evidence, detailed on the application form, to support your application.